va0408/ZkProofs-MerkleTrees/README.md

 So, my prototype reproduces the idea of Reckle+ Trees in an accessible and reproducible environment, even if it does not include the advanced recursion capabilities offered by Plonky2.

+# Third Question
+The paper highlights several limitations.
+While Plonky2 is a powerful proving system, it is difficult to reproduce in a didactic environment.
+Recursive proofs also remain costly at the leaf level, which motivated techniques such as bucketing.
+In addition, extending the scheme to q‑ary trees, for example Merkle Patricia Tries, was left as future work.

+My own implementation comes with its own constraints.
+It does not include recursion or bucketing, and instead relies on templates with a fixed number of leaves, such as Merkle4 or Merkle10.
+Changing N requires generating a new version of the circuit, which limits flexibility.
+As a result, the system scales to dozens of leaves but not to millions, as demonstrated in the paper.
+Verification remains efficient, but proving grows linearly with the number of constraints.
+Overall, this should be considered a toy implementation: it captures the core idea of Reckle+ Trees in an accessible and reproducible way, but without the advanced recursion or large‑scale optimizations of the original design.

 # Reproducibilidad del proyecto

 ## 1. Descargar Powers of Tau